UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team51-super-resolution.md

 \hat{x}_{hr} = SuperRes(x_{lr};\theta)
 $$

-describes the super resolution process, where the training objective is to minimize $L(x_{hr}, \hat{x}_{hr})$.
+describes the super resolution process, where the training objective is to minimize $$L(x_{hr}, \hat{x}_{hr})$$.
 From a signal processing perspective, this problem is inherently challenging as low-resolution images lack high-frequency information expressiveness.
 Reconstructing a high-resolution image from a low-resolution one requires approximating these frequencies, necessitating a deep semantic understanding of the image.
 By leveraging patterns learned from large datasets, SR techniques can generate clear, detailed images from low-resolution inputs, finding applications in areas like satellite imagery, medical imaging, and enhancing old video footage.

 Recently, with the advancement of Diffusion models in image generation task, natrually, researchers explores the intersection between super resolution with diffusion models and have shown exciting results,offering high-quality reconstructions.
 A notable implementation is the SR3 architecture, which this post will explore.